Blackmagic DaVinci Resolve Square Logo

 Do any Puget Systems support Thunderbolt?

 Yes!
-Our “QuickSync” Resolve workstation natively supports Intel Thunderbolt 4.
+Our “QuickSync” Resolve workstation natively supports Intel Thunderbolt 4 – as does our new, mobile laptop workstation.
 Unfortunately, our other Resolve configurations do not offer that functionality at this time.
 If that is important for you, please check with your consultant to make sure you get the right system.

 Do Puget Systems support 10-bit HDMI or SDI displays?